Comprehensive Data from Images

 Multiple System Configurations

-A PM-HL solution can be applied using any ProMetric Imaging Colorimeter or Photometer, providing multiple options to achieve the pixel resolution, dynamic range, and cost requirements for your application.
+A PM-HL solution can be applied using a ProMetric Imaging Colorimeter or Photometer, providing multiple options to achieve the pixel resolution, dynamic range, and cost requirements for your application.

 Supported by Radiant's global support staff and distributor network, PM-HL is field-proven and has been used to test thousands of lighting assemblies for leading automotive brands worldwide.